hackerb9/3C509B-nestor/README.md

 ## Suggested setting

-If don't use a serial port, I suggest using the following command:
+If not using a serial port, I suggest the following command:

 ```
 3CCFG.EXE CONFIGURE /int:3 /optimize:dos /modem:none /pnp:disabled /xcvr:auto